dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 our goals is to find a way how to do it properly on local machine, so we don't have to rely on a third party service to use dynamic DNS.

+---

+SWITCH TO SLIDE #25

+---

+Another essential tool we have developed to have a good experience working with Drupal using Docker is called Drupal Compose.

 So the next logical step was to create a general purpose docker-compose.yml